OUVirtualReality/OUVirtualReality/README.md

-## Welcome to the Univeristy of Oklahoma's Virtual Reality Association
+## Welcome to the University of Oklahoma's Virtual Reality Association

 ### Interested in VR/AR and everything in between?
 Join [here.](https://goo.gl/forms/PhBAN3U8dYC78AoM2)